Rev Celia Apeagyei-Collins

 John and Anne are known for their leadership of New Wine from 2000-2014.
 As well as strengthening the popular summer gatherings, John oversaw the development of the New Wine network of churches.
 Both in the UK and internationally, these churches developed a common set of values engaging in mission in the power of the Spirit.
 New Wine now hosts numerous events resourcing both church leaders and church members.
 Anne’s particular passion is for developing women from all backgrounds in faith and leadership.

 The couple led St Barnabas Church, Finchley, for 22 years, seeing it develop from a small quiet group, into a vibrant multi-national church committed to mission and church planting.
-They now lead a missional congregation meeting in a home, are planning to plant other simple organic churches and enjoy mentoring others engaged in similar pioneering missional work.
+They now help lead a missional congregation meeting in a home, and enjoy mentoring and encouraging others engaged in similar pioneering missional work.

-John and Anne have four adult children and 3 young grandchildren.
+John and Anne have four adult married children and 6 young grandchildren.

 Martha Collison rose to fame in the 2014 season of the BBC's The Great British Bake Off.
 As the youngest ever contestant at just 17 years old she made it all the way to the quarter finals, while also studying for her AS Levels.
 Now a columnist for Waitrose Weekend, she has written two recipe books titled Twist and Crave, and also blogs at bakingmartha.co.uk.